 Our stock includes:

-- books for adults and children;
+- books for adults and children

-- large print;
+- large print

-- talking books;
+- talking books

-- newspapers and magazines;
+- newspapers and magazines

-- information and local studies resources;
+- information and local studies resources

-- electronic subscription resources;
+- electronic subscription resources

-- community language materials;
+- community language materials

-- music scores and play scripts;
+- music scores and play scripts

 Why we have a stock selection policy

 Around 185,000 titles are published annually in the UK alone.
-Even in a large county like Warwickshire it is impossible to buy every title, so choices have to be made.
+Even in a large county like Warwickshire, it is impossible to buy every title, so choices have to be made.

-Criteria used for selection
+Criteria used for selection:

-- Popularity of author or subject;
+- popularity of author or subject

-- Authority and reputation of the author or publisher;
+- authority and reputation of the author or publisher

-- Is it value for money?
+- value for money

-- Will it be well used?
+- will it be well used?

-- Is it attractive and well produced?
+- is it attractive and well produced?

-- Is the information accurate and up-to-date?
+- accurate and up-to-date information

-- Will it help provide a better choice for our customers?
+- will it help provide a better choice for our customers?

-- Does it reflect the county’s social and cultural diversity?
+- does it reflect the county’s social and cultural diversity?

 Buying and managing our stock

-The managed movement of stock between our libraries enables us to achieve the best value from items of stock and the stock fund, and ensures a constant supply of fresh stock to improve the range available for customers.
+The managed movement of stock between our libraries enables us to achieve the best value from items of stock and the stock fund and ensures a constant supply of fresh stock to improve the range available for customers.

-Purchasing is planned on an annual basis by careful reference to a number of factors, such as levels of use, the results of consultation, stock reviews and service priorities.
+Purchasing is planned on an annual basis by careful reference to a number of factors, such as levels of use, the results of any consultation, stock reviews and service priorities.

-We welcome donations – they are subject to the same criteria as purchased stock, and may be redirected to locations other than where the donation was made.
+We welcome donations – they are subject to the same criteria as purchased stock and may be redirected to locations other than where the donation was made*